praekelt/go-wazimap-js/README.md

 # go-wazimap-js
-A USSD interface to the Wazimap API (www.wazimap.co.za) *120*8864*1601#
+A USSD interface to the Wazimap API (www.wazimap.co.za)

+*120*8864*1601#

-Build using the Vumi Javascript Sandbox.
+Built using the Vumi Javascript Sandbox.